santoshlite/Empyrial/README.md

 ## Features include 📈

 - Get close price, open price, adj close, volume and graphs of these in one line of code!
-- Build a efficient frontier programm in 3 lines of code
+- Build an efficient frontier programm in 3 lines of code
 - Make quantitative analysis on stocks/portfolios (alpha, beta, skew, kurtosis, rolling volatility...)
 - Build a  Capital Asset Pricing Model of a portfolio
 - Backtest a portfolio, see its stats and compare it to a benchmark
-- many other thnigs...
+- many other things...

 Here is the code from a google collab, you can use it to follow along with the code: https://colab.research.google.com/drive/13i049m2kIHK3WdklOZXrhqF1jw93kEBb?usp=sharing